 It has been projected that between 2030 and 2050, there will be approximately 250,000 more deaths every year due to heat stress, malaria, diarrhea, and other forms of malnutrition, which are highly caused by climate change.

-Most developing countries with poor health infrastructure will be at least able to cope without assistance.
+Most developing countries with poor health infrastructure will be able to cope at least without assistance.

 Aggressiveness and high Temper

-But it does not mean humans are headed to its end as the Earth’s temperature warms.
+But it does not mean humans are headed to their end as the Earth’s temperature warms.
 Because of global warming, the decline in conflict might be slowing down.
 This is essentially correct since our weather influences our mood and disposition.

 Another study says that Global warming could likely lead to violence.
 Higher temperatures increase human aggression and instability.
 In addition, when the weather is warm, one-way temperature changes can influence a person’s behavior.